whatbirdisthat/wbit-blog/content/posts/protecting-change-with-mfa.md

 As with everything, "Ye Muste Use the MFA" or "MFA Suxe" are extreme views, and more often than not the real-world answer is....

 There are other implementation concerns too.
-For example, considering certain RBAC grants are only available to MFA entities.
+For example, considering certain RBAC grants are only available to MFA'd consumers.
 Once the 2nd factor is presented, a raft of new permissions are available, similarly to how we might `sudo` or elevate our role permissions temporarily on a cloud platform.

 #### References